Margaret James, founder and Executive Director of The Metropolitan Dream Center, tells the story of The Dream Center.

 The other thing that has certainly been helpful to me is recognizing that there are so many more people out there that are struggling.

-I became a juvenile probation officer and for many many years I couldn’t understand why a lot of our youth were real fending and later found out that it was because they did not have adequate clothing.
+I became a juvenile probation officer and for many many years I couldn’t understand why a lot of our youth were real offending and later found out that it was because they did not have adequate clothing.
 So, at that point I started going into my pocket and reaching out to other social service agencies to help provide food and to help provide clothing to these young people.

 Never knowing that God was grooming me then for where I am right now.
 And because of that, Greater Memorial House of Hope Outreach Ministry was formed.
-This was a ministry that was formed in my home church for 17 years.
+This was a ministry that was formed in my home church for seventeen years.
 We provided services especially in zip code 75216.

 I’ll never forget that during that time of ministry, I was on my way to Bible study one Wednesday night and there was a lady that was sitting on the curb.
 Her clothes were torn and I stopped and I asked her if she was okay.
 I saw that she was bleeding and she said “Ma’am I am so hungry.
 I am tired of this life.
 I am tired.
 I am a woman of the night and I want to change my life.”